linuxbud/HackDroid/README.md

 # HACK ANDROID OVER INTERNET

 It is a Program written in python and build for
-Unix, Linux, and Unix like other OS.
+Unix, Linux, and Unix like Operating Systems.

 Functionality: